Close Menu

 YOU ONLY PAY ATTORNEY FEES IF WE WIN YOUR BENEFITS

-The SSA has capped attorney fees in Social Security cases at 25% of your past due or back benefit or $7200, whichever amount is less.
-This is the most your attorney can charge you if your case is won at the hearing level or below.
+The SSA has capped attorney fees in Social Security cases at 25% of your past due SSDI benefit or $9200, whichever amount is less.
+This is the most your attorney can charge if your case is won at the hearing level or below.
 It doesn’t matter if your case is a child’s case for Oppositional Defiant Disorder or for adult benefits, the attorney fee is the same.

 In another example, if you attorney wins your SSI case and your back benefit is $100,000, the attorney fee is not $25,000, which is 25% of the back benefit.
-Instead, the attorney fee would be $7200.
-Because $7200 is the most your attorney can charge you after winning your case at the hearing level or below.
-That is true even if 25% is higher than the $7200 cap.
+Instead, the attorney fee would be the cap.
+Because the cap is the most your attorney can charge you after winning your case at the hearing level or below.
+That is true even if 25% is higher than the cap.

 HIRE US FOR OUR YEARS OF LEGAL EXPERIENCE